StokeMasterJack/konfigurator/README.md

       - Vars that are inferred _False_ represent features that **cannot** be picked based on current user pics

-### Defining rules using Kotlin DSL
+### Defining constraints using Kotlin DSL
-A rule set may be defined using the Kotlin DSL or by using the Kotlin API.
+A constraint set may be defined using the Kotlin DSL or by using the Kotlin API.
-Here is a simple rule set using the Kotlin DSL:
+Here is a simple constraint set using the Kotlin DSL:

 ```kotlin
 class SimpleSpace : VarSpace() {